olab-io/meetup.js/week_01/README.md

 Lets get started looking at some JavaScript basics in the [basics folder](../basics) located in the root directory (folder) of this repository.

-For simplicity, I have also created an [empty project](../examples/empty) inside the repository's example folder.
+For simplicity, I have also created an [empty project](../examples/empty) inside the repository's [examples folder](../examples).
 I'd recommend making a copy of it each time you want to start a new exercise or project so that you always have a blank template to work from :).